Lochzin/Sprite-Render-Tool-Wiki/docs/en/Lighting.md

 ### Lights Inside the Pivot

-Place lights as **children of the pivot object** (or group them with the pivot).
+Place lights as **children of the light pivot** (or group them with the light pivot).
 These lights **will rotate** along with the cameras around the character, creating consistent lighting that follows the camera's point of view.

 **Use this for:**
 - Main key lights that should follow the camera angle.